 Bourke SJ, Doe SJ, Gascoigne AD, Heslop K, Fields M, Reynolds D, Mannix K. An integrated model of provision of palliative care to patients with cystic fibrosis.
 Palliat Med 2009; 23:512-517.[PubMed]

-Dr Stephen Bourke (figure 2) is a Consultant Respiratory Physician in Newcastle upon Tyne and Director of the Adult Cystic Fibrosis Centre.
-Dr Alistair Gascoigne (figure 1b) is a Consultant Respiratory Physician also works with CF patients there; he has particular interest in intensive care medicine.
+Dr Stephen Bourke (fig.5) is a Consultant Respiratory Physician in Newcastle upon Tyne and Director of the Adult Cystic Fibrosis Centre.
+Dr Alistair Gascoigne (fig.6) is a Consultant Respiratory Physician also works with CF patients there; he has particular interest in intensive care medicine.